Around two-thirds of Americans are overweight, one-third are obese, and nowadays diabetes affects around 30 million.

 Also, according to another trial around 44 % of the participants who underwent a low-carb diet were actually able to stop taking one or even more drugs for diabetes after a few months.

 This is in comparison to the 11 % of the control group who followed a calorie-restricted, moderate-carb, and lower-fat diet.
-Another similar trial notes the same numbers as 31 % to 0%.
+PIP notes the same numbers as 31 % to 0%.

 Furthermore, a more extensive trial was made about this low-carb diet.
 According to this trial, the hemoglobin A1C improved notably more on the low-carb diet.
 This is in comparison to a low-calorie or low-fat diet.